felleslosninger/efm-integrasjonspunkt/web/README.md

 The web application is separated into a separate module from the rest-api and backend code.
 That way it is easier to develop and test the web application without having to start the full Integrasjonspunkt with it's rest-api and dependencies to queue, database etc.

+## How does it work?
+The web module does not have any dependencies to the rest-api or other modules.
+It uses the [Thymeleaf](https://www.thymeleaf.org/) templating engine to render the html pages.

+All the functionality it needs is defined by the [FrontendFunctionality.java](src/main/java/no/difi/meldingsutveksling/web/FrontendFunctionality.java) interface, and in the web-module there is a `fake` implementation of this [FrontendFunctionalityFaker.java](src/main/java/no/difi/meldingsutveksling/web/FrontendFunctionalityFaker.java).

+In the `integrasjonspunkt` application module there is a real implementation of this interface which is then used in production.
+For more details about this implementation see comments in [FrontendFunctionality.java](src/main/java/no/difi/meldingsutveksling/web/FrontendFunctionality.java).

 ## HotReload development from IntelliJ
 Just right click the [ThymeleafApplication.java](src/main/java/no/difi/meldingsutveksling/web/onboarding/ThymeleafApplication.java) and run it.
 You should also set the run configuration to use the `reload` profile (so that it uses the [application-reload.properties](src/main/resources/application-reload.properties) file).